Midonk/mayaExportReady/README.md

 - **Export your scene or selection as one** file
 - **Search and import reference** meshes directly into your scene
 - **Display informations** about the script process

+## What the script don't do
+- As the script check for non-manifold meshes, it's still up to you to clean them up. <br>
+  NOTE: The process gives you informations about the problematic elements